Explaining Object Detectors via Collective Contribution of Pixels: Experiments

-We evaluate the faithfulness of identified regions using the insertion and deletion metrics~\citep{gradcam++,RISE,drise}.
-In the metrics, the identified regions are ranked in order of importance.
-In the deletion metric, pixels are gradually removed from the original image, whereas in the insertion metric, pixels are gradually added to an empty image.
-Then, inferences are performed on these perturbed images, and at each step, a similarity score is calculated to evaluate the similarity between each predicted result and the original result.
-Here, we evaluate explanations for both bounding box generation and class determination.
-Following \citep{drise}, we use \cref{eq:reward} as the similarity score.
-Finally, we obtain the area under the curve (AUC) from these similarity scores to evaluate the faithfulness of explanations.
-In the AUC, a higher insertion metric and a lower deletion metric are preferable, indicating that important regions are identified in the initial steps, demonstrating high faithfulness. we also use over-all metric~\citep{group-cam}, which is the difference between the insertion and deletion metrics, to comprehensively evaluate the insertion and deletion results.
+We evaluate faithfulness using the insertion and deletion metrics~\cite{RISE,drise}, which are widely used in visual explanation and enable fair comparison across methods (see App.~\ref{sec:limitation}).
+In insertion, each method adds important patches to a blank image.
+In deletion, it removes them from the original image.
+At each step, the methods run inference on a partially perturbed image and compute the similarity score to the original prediction.
+Following~\cite{drise}, we define the similarity score using Eq.~\eqref{eq:reward}.
+We compute the area under the curve (AUC) from these similarity scores.
+Higher insertion and lower deletion AUCs indicate that important regions are identified early, demonstrating that the explanations are faithful.
+We also report the overall metric~\cite{group-cam}, defined as the AUC difference between insertion and deletion.
+In VX-CODE, insertion and deletion metrics are computed via patch insertion and deletion, respectively.

-Table \ref{tab:del_ins} summarizes the results of the insertion, deletion, and over-all metrics, showing the average AUC for 1,000 detected instances with a predicted class score $>0.7$.
-In the proposed method, the results for the insertion and deletion metrics are generated through patch insertion and patch deletion, respectively.
-The proposed method with $r=1$ already outperforms existing methods in all metrics except for the insertion metric of Faster R-CNN on PASCAL VOC.
-Increasing $r$ improves performance, with $r=3$ achieving the best in the over-all metric for all detectors and datasets.
-These results indicate that the proposed method accurately identifies important regions by considering interactions and Shapley values among many patches.
+Table~\ref{tab:del_ins} presents the average AUC for 1,000 detected instances with predicted class score above $0.7$.
+VX-CODE with $r=1$ outperforms the existing methods on all metrics except insertion for Faster R-CNN on PASCAL VOC.
+Increasing $r$ improves performance, with $r=3$ achieving the best overall metric for all detectors and datasets.
+Figure~\ref{fig:ins_del_curve} shows the insertion and deletion curves for DETR.
+VX-CODE exhibits a steep rise in insertion and a steep drop in deletion.
+For example, on MS-COCO, VX-CODE surpasses the second-best method by 20\,\% in insertion and 50\,\% in deletion at the 10\,\% area mark.
+This performance indicates that VX-CODE identifies important regions using fewer pixels than the other methods.